What does the partnership between Springer Nature and ResearchGate involve?

 Users already have full access to all Springer Nature open access content, including Nature Research open access journal (Nature Communications, Communications Biology, Communications Physics, Communications Chemistry, Scientific Reports and the Nature Partner Journals).

-The purpose of the first phase of the pilot, which launched on 7th March 2019, was to gather feedback from scientists and institutions to further evaluate the best approach to innovative access models going forward.
-After an extensive review and positive user feedback, we have expanded the pilot to continue until further notice.
+The purpose of the first phase of the program, which launched on 7th March 2019, was to gather feedback from scientists and institutions to further evaluate the best approach to innovative access models going forward.
+After an extensive review and positive user feedback, we have expanded the partnership to continue until further notice.

 How does the partnership affect authors?

 If your article has been published in a selected journal, then an up-to-date version of the full-text will be made available by Springer Nature on your publication's page on ResearchGate.
-All of your readers with Springer Nature institutional subscriptions will automatically have access to this Springer Nature full-text.
-Readers without an institutional subscription will be able to access a publisher preview of the article, which includes the full publication information, abstract, and figures, as well as the first page of the article.
+All of your readers with access to a Springer Nature institutional subscription will automatically have access to this Springer Nature full-text.
+Readers without access to an institutional subscription will be able to access a publisher preview of the article, which includes the full publication information, abstract, and figures, as well as the first page of the article.

 This partnership doesn't affect any restrictions that otherwise apply to authors' ability to share their work on ResearchGate.